INTRODUCTION

 of Indians worship Hindu gods who routinely shape-shift from male to female,

-the transgender community is largely exiled to the margins of society, with
+the transgender community is largely exiled (forced to leave one's country or home.) to the margins of society, with

 many forced to take up begging or sex work.